USwampertor/OmniverseKrita/README.md

   * Users can load, create, save, and live sync files
   * Users can connect to a remote host
   * Connecting to a remote host may take time
+* 05/03/2023 Updated connection settings
+  * Users can add new connections to remote hosts and save that connection
+  * When opening Krita again, the connections will be saved
+  * Saving the connections is done when disconnecting from the omniverse client

 ## TODO:
 * Handle error responses